-Discover over 45 vestibular activities that can calm, soothe, and improve attention in your child.
-Plus, get strategies for kids that seek or avoid vestibular input.
-Affiliate links used below.
+Discover over 45 vestibular activities that can calm, regulate, and improve attention in your child.
+Plus, get vestibular exercises for kids that seek or avoid vestibular input.

 Vestibular activities, when used correctly, have the ability to calm and soothe a child, as well as improve many aspects of development like coordination, handwriting, attention, and even reading!

-He loves to climb, swing high, and log roll down the hill in the back yard.
-But, he doesn’t stop there, he will often get creative, and when he does, I’ll find him hanging upside down somewhere or backing himself up against a wall and climbing his feet up it with his head down so that he’s inverted!
+He loves to climb, swing high, and log roll down the hill in the backyard.
+But, he doesn’t stop there, and will often get creative, hanging upside down somewhere or backing himself up against a wall and climbing his feet up it with his head down so that he’s inverted!

 And still, other children just aren’t processing vestibular input very well.
 In either of these cases, the effects of poor vestibular processing can have quite a ripple effect throughout their whole life.

 My point is that vestibular processing is a big deal!

 While the vestibular system is a HUGE topic, I want to simplify it and give you just what you need to know so that you can have some real strategies for helping your sensory kiddo!

 What is Vestibular Input?

-The vestibular system is made up of canals that are lined with tiny little hairs and these canals also have some fluid in them.
+The vestibular system is made up of canals that are lined with tiny hairs and these canals also have fluid in them.
 When we move, the fluid swishes around in the canals and touches the hairs.

 The greater the movement, the more vestibular input we receive because that fluid is swishing around on the receptors more!
 This is why our vestibular seeking kids are always trying to up the ante.

 Because of that connection, vestibular processing affects eye-hand coordination (visual motor skills) and how we move our bodies (body and awareness).

 - Difficulty sitting still (very wiggly)